Painful Urination After Sex: What Does it Mean?

 The doctor needs to adjust the treatment first.
 As you manage the underlying condition, you will also be able to treat painful urination after ejaculating.

-• Feel pain or burning when you pass urine or ejaculate
+• You feel pain or burning when you pass urine or ejaculate

-• If the pain doesn’t go away within 2 days
+• The pain doesn’t go away within 2 days

-Below, you can learn more about treatment approaches for different causes of painful urination:
+Below, you can learn more about treatment approaches for different causes of discomfort peeing after ejaculation:

 Prostate problems